mahakazmi-data/mk-sql-portfolio/SQL Project 3: Car Sales Analysis/README.md

 ----

-Q: Which car make generates the most revenue?
+##  Which car make generates the most revenue?

 SQL Query:
 ```sql